PFTL/website/content/blog/04_how_to_use_decorators_2.rst

 Conclusions
 -----------
-In this tutorial we have covered a lot of different options when working with decorators.
+In this tutorial, we have covered a lot of different options when working with decorators.
 Depending on the kind of projects you are working on, you may not find yourself in the situation of needing to develop decorators, however, it is always useful to be aware of one extra possibility.
 Decorators are very useful tools when a library is going to be used by other developers.

 Two libraries that make heavy use of decorators are `Flask <http://flask.pocoo.org/>`_ and `Lantz <https://github.com/lantzproject/>`_.
 Therefore, even if you don't develop your own decorators, it is always important to understand how they work.

+You can find the `example code for this tutorial <https://github.com/PFTL/website/tree/master/example_code/04_how_to_use_decorators_2>`_ on Github, as well as the `text <https://github.com/PFTL/website/blob/master/content/blog/04_how_to_use_decorators_2.rst>`_.
+If you find any mistakes, don't hesitate to submit a pull request or open an Issue.

 Header photo by `Michael Browning <https://unsplash.com/photos/tOZ-f5kl9BA?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText>`_ on Unsplash